 The third objective of uncertainty analysis is to demonstrate that the range of outcomes is consistent with system knowledge.
 This recognises that observations used in history matching only capture part of the knowledge about the system.
-A model that matches observations is not guaranteed to be able to adequately simulate the QoI; vice versa, a model that does not match all observations is not necessarily unsuited to simulate the QoI.
-The reasons for this can be varied - for instance, when observations are dominated by processes or local detail that is not relevant to the QoI.
+A model that matches observations does not guarantee that the model is able to adequately simulate the quantity of interest, and vice versa, a model that does not match all observations is not necessarily unsuited to simulate the quantity of interest.
+The reasons for this can be varied, for instance when observations are dominated by processes or local detail that is not relevant to the quantity of interest.

-As the mismatch between observed and simulated values is not sufficient to evaluate whether a model is appropriate to simulate the QoI, it is necessary to evaluate whether the model is consistent with the understanding of the groundwater system.
-A crucial aspect of this is how the conceptual model of the aquifer system is translated into a numerical model.
-This includes the representation of geometry and structures in the subsurface, fluxes into and out of the model, and the spatial variability of parameters (Enemark et al. 2019).
-This requires a model to be designed with optimum complexity (Doherty and Moore 2019), which can be judged not by whether more complexity can be added (e.g., geological structure, hydrological processes) but by whether none of the key system features included in the design can be taken away (Voss 2011a, Voss 2011b, Ferré 2016).
-To assess whether the model adequately captures these aspects, the quantitative evaluation of mismatch with observed values is often complemented by a more qualitative evaluation of whether the model can reproduce temporal trends in groundwater levels, variations in space and time of recharge processes, or the flow patterns around faults and discontinuities.
+As the mismatch between observed and simulated values is not sufficient to evaluate whether a model is appropriate to simulate the quantity of interest, it is necessary to evaluate whether the model is consistent with the understanding of the groundwater system.
+A crucial aspect in this is how the conceptual model of the aquifer system is translated into a numerical model.
+This includes the representation of geometry and structures in the subsurface, fluxes into and out of the model and the spatial variability of parameters (Enemark et al. 2019).
+To assess whether the model adequately captures these aspects, the quantitative evaluation of mismatch with observed values is often complemented by a more qualitative evaluation of whether the model can reproduce temporal trends in groundwater levels, variations in space and time of recharge processes or the flow patterns around faults and discontinuities.